Jaesunee/Jaesunee/README.md

 ### Hi, I'm Jason.
 Welcome!

-- 🛠️ Excited about learning and building: Systems, SRE, ML/AI, and DevOps.
+- 🛠️ I'm excited about learning and building: Systems, SRE, ML/AI, and DevOps.
 - 💻 Pursuing a Master's in Software Engineering (Scalable Systems) @ CMU
 - 🎓 Computer Science B.S. @ CU Boulder
 - 📫 How to reach me: